 One interesting aspect of sweet gum wood is that it can sometimes exhibit a unique property known as “figuring.”
 This refers to the appearance of unusual patterns and textures in the wood, which can add a distinctive and decorative element to furniture and other items.

 Figuring is more common in sweet gum trees that have experienced stress or injury, such as from lightning strikes or insect damage.
-For comparison, we’ve prepared a table presenting other hardwoods and their Janka hardness ratings:
+For comparison, I’ve prepared a table presenting other hardwoods and their Janka hardness ratings:

 Janka Hardness Rating (lbf)

 As you can see, sweet gum falls in the middle of the pack in terms of hardness.
 While it may not be the hardest hardwood, it still has a moderate level of hardness that makes it suitable for various uses.